appcelerator-archive/amp/docs/user.md

 Commands:
-  forgot-login Retrieve account name get          Get user ls           List users rm           Remove user signup       Signup for a new account verify       Verify account
+  forgot-login Retrieve account name get          Get user information ls           List users rm           Remove one or more users signup       Signup for a new account verify       Verify account